Totimoshix/notion_cybersecurity/README.md

 Passing `--install-missing` will clone and build the required utilities (`sslscan`, `testssl.sh`, and `shcheck`) in a local `tools/` directory if they are not already installed on your system.
+The installation step relies on the `git` and `make` utilities being available.